NimbleStorage/container-examples/misc/KubeConUS18/README.md

 # HPE Storage for Containers Workshop at KubeCon US 2018
 Welcome to the HPE workshop around persistent storage for containers using Kubernetes.
 You may follow this tutorial at any time after the show.
+TL;DR, there is now a [YouTube version](https://youtu.be/sECNuM268GI) of this workshop.

 # Table of Contents
 - [Objectives](#objectives)